Perut Rumah Nyonya Cuisine: Having Peranakan Dinner in Asia’s Food Capital

 We also had Otak Otak for appetizer—a mixture of fish with spices, coconut milk, and egg, steamed in a fragrant banana leaf.
 I remember a similar dish being served as a bread spread in my travels in Indonesia and Singapore.

-We also had Loh Bak or the restaurants Five-Spice Pork Roll special, which was very similar to the local kikiam, a traditional street food in Penang that’s served with different types of Peranakan sauces.
+We also had Loh Bak or the restaurants Five-Spice Pork Roll special, which was very similar to the local kikiam, traditional street food in Penang that’s served with different types of Peranakan sauces.

 Speaking of favorites, we were also served Asam Prawn, my new Peranakan cuisine favorite.
 The dish was made of tiger prawns cooked with tamarind, sugar, salt, and some spices I can probably find in the markets at home.
 I will definitely try to cook it at home.